-As of March 29, 2008, we had \$29.2 million of cash and cash equivalents and \$2.0 million of available-for-sale securities.
-As of March 29, 2008, our working capital was \$29.9 million, and we had an accumulated deficit of \$140.4 million.
-Since our inception, we have principally funded our operations through issuances of convertible preferred stock, which have provided us with aggregate net proceeds of \$162.1 million.
-We have also received significant funding in the form of loans and convertible note purchase agreements that have provided us with aggregate net proceeds of \$36.6 million, of which \$20.0 million was provided by companies affiliated with EDB.
+As of June 28, 2008, we had \$29.0 million of cash and cash equivalents and \$3.5 million of available-for-sale securities.
+As of June 28, 2008, our working capital was \$28.6 million, and we had an accumulated deficit of \$149.1 million.
+Since our inception, we have principally funded our operations through issuances of convertible preferred stock, which has provided us with aggregate net proceeds of \$167.5 million, of which \$20.0 million was provided by entities affiliated with EDB in the form of convertible promissory notes that converted into convertible preferred stock.
+We have also received significant funding in the form of loans that have provided us with aggregate net proceeds of \$26.6 million.

 We have received funding in the form of grants from government entities, the most significant of which have been associated with two grant agreements with EDB that have helped support the establishment and operation of our Singapore manufacturing, research and development facilities in October 2005.
-As of March 29, 2008, we had received approximately \$3.1 million from these grant agreements, from a possible total amount of approximately \$9.9 million.
-In the event that we do not receive grant funding from EDB in the future, we do not believe that our liquidity would be materially affected.